aurelienkrieger/generating-images-machine-learning/lectures/2-image_generation/prompt_engineering.md

 ## Prompt generators & boilerplates

-Some websites can be used to guide you in crafting a prompt.
-Other websites offer users the ability to upload their images with prompts which can be used as boilerplates to generate your own images.
+Some websites offer users the possibility to share their AI-generated images along with the prompts and parameters.
+This can be a good resource for you to get inspired, use existing prompts as boilerplates to remix them and craft better prompts.
 See the list of resources for more details.

 ## Resources